 As the final years of school approach, students begin to worry about subject selection and how they will be assessed for tertiary entrance.
-For many, this means taking a close look at the Victorian Certificate of Education (VCE), and in particular, the way in which it is scaled.
+For many, this means taking a close look at the Victorian Certificate of Education (VCE), and in particular, subject scaling.

 What is a VCE study score?